-The subject property is within a potential C.H.L. identified in the Eglinton East Light Rail Transit, Transit Cultural Heritage Report completed by A.S.I. in May 2023 (updated May 2024) (Archaeological Services Inc., 2024).
-The post-war streetscape identified in the 2024 Cultural Heritage Report consists of both the east and west sides of Morningside Avenue from Tefft Road to Fairwood Crescent, and included 308 Morningside Avenue.
-The potential heritage attributes identified in the report include the variety of residences which are indicative of post-war residential design, the properties' well-proportioned massing, harmonized setbacks, and incorporation of different, while complimentary floor plans, roof designs, and exterior materials (Archaeological Services Inc., 2024).
+The subject property is located to the north of a potential cultural heritage landscape (C.H.L.) that was also identified in the Eglinton East Light Rail Transit, Transit Cultural Heritage Report completed by Archaeological Services Inc. (A.S.I.) in May 2023 (updated May 2024) (Archaeological Services Inc., 2024).
+The Cultural Heritage Report identified both the east and west sides of Morningside Avenue from Fairwood Crescent to Tefft Road as a post-war streetscape.